|Nutritional Guidelines (per serving)|

 - 1 pound beets (peeled, rinsed and sliced)

 - 1/2 pound vegetables (Polish soup vegetables: carrot, parsnip, celery root, leek, peeled, rinsed and sliced)

 - 1 clove garlic (mashed with a little salt)

 - 1 dried mushroom (soak and reserve 1/4 cup strained liquid)

 - 1 teaspoon sugar (or to taste)

 - 1 tablespoon parsley (finely chopped)

-- Place 3 1/2 pounds prepared beets in a large crock or ceramic bowl.
+Place the beets in a large crock or ceramic bowl.

-- Cover with pre-boiled, lukewarm water.
-Add 1 slice rye bread with the crust, pushing it under the water.
+Cover with pre-boiled lukewarm water.
+Add the bread with the crust, pushing it under the water.

-- Place 1 pound peeled and sliced beets, 1/2 pound sliced Polish soup vegetables (włoszczna) like carrot, parsnip, celery root, and leek, in a large stockpot.
+Place the beets, Polish soup vegetables (włoszczna) in a large stockpot.

-- Add 6 cups cold water and 1 teaspoon butter.
-Bring to a boil, reduce heat and simmer until vegetables are tender.
+Add 6 cups cold water and 1 teaspoon of the butter.
+Bring to a boil, reduce heat, and simmer until vegetables are tender.

-- Strain, pressing on vegetables to extract every last ounce of goodness.
+Strain, pressing on vegetables to extract every last ounce of liquid.

-- Return the strained liquid to the pot and add 1 clove garlic mashed with a little salt, 2 cups of the beet sour (kwas), 1/4 cup strained mushroom soaking liquid, salt and pepper, and sugar to taste.
+Return the strained liquid to the pot and add mashed garlic with a little salt, the beet sour (kwas), strained mushroom soaking liquid, salt, pepper, and sugar to taste.

-- Before serving, stir in remaining 1 teaspoon butter and 1 tablespoon chopped parsley.
+Before serving, stir in the remaining 1 teaspoon of butter and parsley.